McJimble/hackman-contest/README.md

 Due to it not being a priority, the game only supports keyboard and mouse.
 This will be fixed in a later update.

+# Code Architecture
+In terms of architecture, I essentially tried to make most gameplay-relative components as reusable as possible.
+While it's completely overkill in some aspects for a game of this scope, I tried to structure most things as if any larger scope
+3rd person shooter could be created using what exists as a base (adding enemies, weapons, etc)

 # Notes
 Since I'm not a very good animator/3d modeler, none of the 3d assets and animations were created by me.
 The packages used were Synty Low Poly asset package, as well as Unity's Standard Character assets https://github.com/Unity-Technologies/Standard-Assets-Characters
+However, not all animations in the game are from those packages.
+Inverse Kinematics were used for more dynamic animations the occur in real time, like running with your weapon, shooting and holding a weapon, etc.

 All 2D sprites and UI images were drawn by me.
 I plan to add more visuals, as well as custom models and animations in the future in order to practice those skills.